pramsey/crunchyblog/waiting-postgis-32-3/index.md

 ![Transect line](img/contour6.jpg)

-The [ST_SetZ](http://postgis.net/docs/manual-dev/RT_ST_SetZ.html) function allows us to copy values off of a raster, one value for each vertex in the input object, for instance here copy values onto our elevation profile line.
+The [ST_SetZ](http://postgis.net/docs/manual-dev/RT_ST_SetZ.html) function allows us to copy values off of a raster, one value for each vertex in the input object, for instance here we copy values onto our elevation profile line.

 ```sql
 WITH transect AS (